DP-MemArc: Differential Privacy Transfer Learning for Memory Efficient Language Models: Methodology

 When $\alpha \rightarrow 0$, we have $\x_1^1 = x_1$, $\x_1^2 = \beta x_0$.
 We achieve a relatively stable state of the reversible network by exchanging output values $\x_1^1 = \beta \x_0$, $\x_1^2 = x_1$.
 Through iterative computation like this, the model can be satisfied as $\x_n^1 \approx \beta \x_{n-1}$, $\x_n^2 \approx x_n$.
 We generate the final output as $x = (\x_N^1 + \x_N^2)/2$.
 In this way, when training reversible models, the continuity of the model's representation can be maintained, and inference and learning for downstream tasks can be facilitated based on pre-trained models.

 During the backpropagation process in our reversible network, the intermediate states of the model can be obtained by computing the reverse steps.
 As a result, the training memory required for activation values can be reduced by reusing a fixed-size replaceable memory.
 The primary training memory consumption of the model comes from storing the output gradients, storing the parameter gradients, and the computational memory required by the Ghostnorm method.
-As shown in Table~\ref{tab:block complexity}, the first two parts mainly rely on the pre-trained model and the size of the additional parameters, while the Book-keeping strategy requires to store training memory of $O(4BT^2)$.
 Here, we also employ the BK-MixOpt algorithm to calculate the norm of the samples, thereby obtaining the corresponding gradient values.
 During training, we set batch sizes to 32.
-When dealing with tasks involving input sequence lengths of 128, which are medium sequence lengths of problems, DP-MemArc significantly reduces the memory required for training due to $pd \gg T^2$.